-When the client moved into a 1900s cottage in San Francisco's Potrero Hill neighborhood, he was a bachelor; when his life expanded to include a wife and three young children, the house took the leap as well.
+When architect Cary Bernstein’s client moved into a 1900s cottage in San Francisco’s Potrero Hill neighborhood, he was a bachelor; after his life expanded to include a wife and three young children, the house took the leap as well.

 Photography by César Rubio.

-Above: Bernstein transformed the cottage into a light-filled modern home.
+Above: Bernstein transformed the cottage into a light-filled modern house.
 From the street, it appears to be two stories; the first floor steps down the hill behind.
-The home's original Dutch door is still in place (now painted black).
-To see the building before, go to Potrero House and go to the last thumbnail in the gallery.
+The original Dutch door is still in place (now painted black).

 Above: Adding a third floor did not require any extraordinary measures, thanks to a solid foundation and strategic choices by Bernstein, who used external steel framing to brace the house.
-A frame around the double-height windows (L) and a trellis over the front door that anchors the house to a shed (R) are key structural supports.
+A frame around the double-height windows (at left) and a trellis over the front door that anchors the house to a shed are key structural supports.

-Above: The original ceiling, with its mix of planking in three different sizes, became the inspiration for the new facade.
+Above: The original ceiling, with its mix of planking in three different sizes, became the inspiration for the new faí§ade.
 The flooring is reclaimed oak barn siding.

-Above: The minimalist island is made of walnut butcher block—"We like to do them as pieces of furniture, rather than wall cabinetry that managed to float away," says Bernstein.
+Above: The minimalist island is made of walnut butcher block–”We like to design islands as pieces of furniture, rather than looking like wall cabinetry that managed to float away,” says Bernstein.
 A Blu Dot Knicker Chair is at the built-in desk.

 Above: To the left of the front door is a side entry that goes straight into the kitchen; the breakfast nook has a built-in bench for shoes.
-Around Naoto Fukasawa's Déjà-Vu Table are classic Jacobsen Style Series 7 Chairs.
+Around Naoto Fukasawa’s Déjí -Vu Table are classic Jacobsen Style Series 7 Chairs.

 Above: The stairs are recognizably old-fashioned in shape, but the railing has been reinterpreted with modern steel spindles.